Tips on Creating Competitive Applications

 - They want to read an application and say, “I would like to meet this person.”

-- Resume Section (academic record, peer-reviewed publications, conference presentations, leadership, employment, internships, study abroad, volunteer activities, awards, etc.)
+- Resume Section: academic record, peer-reviewed publications, conference presentations, leadership, employment, internships, study abroad, languages, campus and community activities, awards, etc.

 How long do most applications take?